vanWittlaer/partree/README.md

 # partree
-Function Point Analysis - A set of scripts to be used with freemind mindmapping tool.
+Function Point Analysis - A set of scripts to be used with freemind mind-mapping tool.